 Whatever this season may be for you as an artist this New Year, I hope this post helps inspire you to know: It’s OK to not have plans yet.

 Give yourself some space and time in anyway that feels right for you.
 Doing this will help you better find your focus.

 Just in the past 2 days of this quiet time for me I’ve already been able to narrow my focus down considerably so I can actually start to think about how to turn things into realistic plans.

 What are your thoughts for the new year?

-How do you feel about the start of 2019?
+How do you feel about the start of of a new year?
 Have you ever experienced the cycles of being an artist in-season or out of season?
 Do you have any creative goals or plans for this upcoming year?
 Or do you, like me, still need a little bit of time and space to decide?